Alluxio/alluxio/docs/en/operation/StressBench.md

     <tr>
         <td>concurrency</td>
         <td>2</td>
         <td>The number of simulated clients on each node.
-Typically benchmarks use 1 thread for 1
+Typically, benchmarks use 1 thread for 1
         simulated client.</td>
     </tr>
     <tr>